sparna-git/Sparnatural/docs/widgets.md

 ### SPARQL clause

 The SPARQL query generation logic is identical to the ListWidget (see above).
-However please note that it is expected that Tree widgets are configured on properties that use the a "*" SPARQL property path, indicating that the search is made recursively on the selected node but also all its children.
-A typical SPARQL property path configured on a property associated to a tree widget is `<http://purl.org/dc/terms/subject>/(<http://www.w3.org/2004/02/skos/core#broader>|^<http://www.w3.org/2004/02/skos/core#narrower>)*` : note how it searches for a connection using the dcterms:subject predicate, extended to either a `skos:broader` or inverse of `skos:narrower` up to the selected node in the tree.
+However please note that it is expected that Tree widgets are configured on properties that use a "*" SPARQL property path, indicating that the search is made recursively on the selected node but also all its children.
+A typical SPARQL property path configured on a property associated to a tree widget is `<http://purl.org/dc/terms/subject>/(<http://www.w3.org/2004/02/skos/core#broader>|^<http://www.w3.org/2004/02/skos/core#narrower>)*` : note how it searches for a connection using the `dcterms:subject` predicate, extended to either a `skos:broader` or inverse of `skos:narrower` up to the selected node in the tree.

 ## String search widget